laminlabs/lamindb/docs/arrays.md

 execute_via: python
 ---

-# Stream datasets from storage
+# Query arrays in storage

-This guide walks through streaming datasets from disk or cloud storage.
+This guide covers streaming array-like datasets — `AnnData`, `SpatialData`, and generic `HDF5` — directly from disk or cloud storage.
+For tabular datasets, see {doc}`tables`.

 ```bash
 # replace with your username and S3 bucket